Veröffentlichungen

 F. HERRMANN, M. POHLIG

-MNU 06, S. 478-483 (2021)
+MNU 06, S. 478-483 (2021) DOI: 10.5445/IR/1000158396

 Im Zusammenhang mit der Relativitätstheorie begegnen uns in Schulbchern zwei Situationen, in denen zwei Beobachter unterschiedlich schnell altern.
 Es scheint sich um zwei voneinander unabhängige Effekte zu handeln.
 Oft wird der eine als speziell-, der andere als allgemein-relativistisch bezeichnet.
 Tatsächlich handelt es sich beide Male um ein und denselben Effekt, beschrieben in zwei verschiedenen Bezugssystemen.